Homeland Security Act of 2002: Department of Homeland Security

-The United States Department of Homeland Security (DHS), formed November 25, 2002 through the Homeland Security Act, is a Cabinet department composed of several different divisions that work to protect the United States from domestic and foreign terrorism.
+The United States Department of Homeland Security (DHS), formed on November 25, 2002, through the Homeland Security Act, is a Cabinet department composed of several different divisions that work to protect the United States from domestic and foreign terrorism.
 It was created as a response to the September 11 attacks in 2001.
 The Department of Homeland Security manages the Emergency Preparedness and Response Directorate.
 The directorate helps fulfill the Department's overarching goal: to keep America safe from terrorist attacks.
 The Department also works to enhance preparedness and response efforts and to integrate these efforts with prevention work.
 With the Homeland Security Act there are several provisions that identify the specific duties for the EP&R Directorate.